apache/rocketmq-clients/csharp/README.md

 We use [NLog](https://nlog-project.org/) as our logging implementation.
 Similar to the Java binding, we allow the use of environment variables to customize the related configuration:

-* `rocketmq.log.level`: Log output level, default is INFO.
+* `rocketmq_log_level`: Log output level, default is INFO.
-* `rocketmq.log.root`: The root directory of the log output.
+* `rocketmq_log_root`: The root directory of the log output.
 The default path is `$HOME/logs/rocketmq`, so the full path is `$HOME/logs/rocketmq/rocketmq-client.log`.
-* `rocketmq.log.file.maxIndex`: The maximum number of log files to keep.
+* `rocketmq_log_file_maxIndex`: The maximum number of log files to keep.
 The default is 10, and the size of a single log file is limited to 64 MB.
 Adjustment is not supported yet.

-Specifically, by setting `mq.consoleAppender.enabled` to true, you can output client logs to the console simultaneously if you need debugging.
+Specifically, by setting `mq_consoleAppender_enabled` to true, you can output client logs to the console simultaneously if you need debugging.

 ## Publishing Steps

-1. Open the command prompt, and change the directory to the project folder that you want to package.
+1. Open the command line, and change the directory to the project folder that you want to package.
 2. Run the `dotnet pack --configuration Release` command.
 This will create a NuGet package in the `bin/Release` folder of the project.
 3. To upload the package to NuGet, go to the NuGet website and sign in.
 Click on the "Upload" button and select the